Mohinga: The Soul of Burma in a Bowl

 Team Burma Burma

 Ask a Burmese person what comfort tastes like, and the answer will almost always be Mohinga Soup.
 The broth is made with vegetable stock infused with lemongrass, ginger, tamarind, and chickpea flour for body.
 Layers of spice build warmth and depth, while the signature baya kyaw fritters add crunch and texture.
 The dish is finished with rice noodles and an array of toppings, from crisp shallots to fresh herbs, creating a bowl that is hearty, balanced, and deeply satisfying.
+But this humble bowl goes beyond just being a soup.
+Mohinga is Burma’s identity, served steaming hot and fragrant.

 Widely known as Burma’s national dish, Mohinga is the taste of early mornings and bustling markets, of home kitchens and roadside stalls, of centuries-old traditions that continue to bring people together.